Cheesebaron/SkiaScene/README.md

 ```
 Install-Package TouchTracking
 ```
-Implemented as .NET Standard 1.3 and platform specific libraries.

-TouchTracking provides unified API for multi-touch gestures on Android, iOS and UWP.
-It can be used without Xamarin.Forms.
+TouchTracking provides unified API for multi-touch gestures on Android, iOS.
+It can be used without MAUI UI framework too.
-Basic principles are described in Xamarin Documentation https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/effects/touch-tracking/
+Basic principles are described in MAUI Documentation https://learn.microsoft.com/en-us/dotnet/maui/migration/effects?view=net-maui-9.0

 Usage is similar on each platform.